-The information on this page refers to License Statistics v6.8 and newer, which added the ability to sort grid results by multiple columns.
-If you are using a version previous to v6.8, see documentation for previous versions.
+The information on this page refers to License Statistics v6.16 and newer, which changed the User column on all report grids (except those found under the Administration menu) to a multicolumn view that includes all LDAP information.
+If you are using a version previous to v6.16, see documentation for previous versions.

 License Statistics UI pages are intuitive to work with and include many features that help you quickly find and view the information most important to you, including the following features.

 Navigation is done using the left pane of the application window.
 Click on the arrows to expand/collapse sections and click on items under the sections to switch to that page.
 The following illustration shows switching to the "Features: Usage History" page.

 You can expand and collapse the navigation pane using the expand/collapse arrow at the bottom of the pane.

 When the navigation pane is collapsed, icons remain so you can still navigate to desired pages:

 Expanding content to maximum size

 Most content can be expanded to take up the entire License Statistics application window by clicking the expand icon at the upper right corner of the page.
 Maximizing the content is particularly useful for viewing reports that have a large amount of data, more easily viewing data on a phone or tablet, or setting the view up for a screen capture.

 When you expand content to maximum size, the navigation panel and other content of the page, such as selection controls, will not be visible.
 To return the page to its normal layout, click the restore icon at the upper right corner of the page, or press Esc on your keyboard.

 When selecting a license server or feature from a list, a filter area at the top of the list lets you narrow the list by typing the name of the server or feature you want to select.
 As you type, the list will display only the server or feature names that include the text you have entered.
 For example, you can type "lo" or "host" to more easily find "localhost" in a list of license servers.